flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 The Wii designed its internal security around a couple of cryptographic ciphers (AES, RSA, ECC, SHA-1 and HMAC).
 To keep explanations easy-to-follow, let's take a look at each group separately:

-`r tab.simple("Shared encryption", tab.first=TRUE, tab.active=TRUE)`
+#### Shared encryption {.tabs .active}

 The communication between many components (NAND, game disc and SD card) is encrypted to avoid being tampered with.
-Nintendo chose a **symmetric key** system to protect it `r cite("anti_piracy-security")`, meaning that the Wii uses the same key to encrypt and decrypt its data.
+Nintendo chose a **symmetric key** system to protect it [@anti_piracy-security], meaning that the Wii uses the same key to encrypt and decrypt its data.

-Starlet has three 128-bit AES keys stored in its OTP memory `r cite("anti_piracy-keys")`, these are written once during manufacturing:
+Starlet has three 128-bit AES keys stored in its OTP memory [@anti_piracy-keys], these are written once during manufacturing:

 - **Common key**: A global key generated by Nintendo that's found on all Wiis, it is used to decrypt the first layer of encryption used on channels and disc-based games (we'll refer to them as **titles** from now on).
 - **SD Key**: This one is used to encrypt/decrypt data transferred to the SD card, and only the System Menu can perform these transfers.